The Basics of Becoming a Child and Family Social Worker

 What job titles are similar or the same as a Child, Family, or School Social Worker?

-What are common types of software I would have to learn as a Child, Family, or School Social Worker?
+What are common types of software I would have to learn as a Child, Family, School Social Worker or Caseworker?